oxremy/EyeLube/.notes/meeting_notes.md

    - Implement the logic to listen for the keyboard shortcut and trigger the fade effect when pressed.

 4. **Background Event Listener**
-   - Implement an event listener to detect the user clicking the app’s icon in the Menu Bar or opening the preferences window.
+   - Implement an event listener to detect the user clicking the app's icon in the Menu Bar or opening the preferences window.
    - Ensure the app behaves consistently when the Menu Bar icon is clicked or when the user interacts with the preferences.

 5. **Ensure Energy Efficiency**